-The Australian government is a signatory to the Paris Climate Agreement.
-This is an international legally binding treaty on climate change that has been adopted by 196 nations since 2015.
-It aims to keep global temperature rises to well below two degrees above pre-industrial levels and pursue efforts to limit temperature even further to 1.5 degrees.
-The Federal Government has legislated to achieve net zero emissions by 2030, and reduce emissions by 43 per cent below 2005 levels by 2030.
+As a signatory to the Paris Climate Agreement, the Federal Government has committed to keeping global temperature rise this century well below two degrees above pre-industrial levels and to pursue efforts to limit temperature increase even further to 1.5 degrees.
+The Federal Government has legislated to reduce emissions by 43 per cent below 2005 levels by 2030, and achieve net zero emissions by 2050.